 ** "Possible" indicates that an activity is either at the group's discretion or may be included.

 Notes: For trips utilizing sleeping bags, we recommend bringing along a thin foam or inflatable pad for additional comfort and insulation.
-Sleeping bags and pads are available free of charge to participants in the Backpacking and Camping trips.
+Sleeping bags and pads are available free of charge to participants in the Backpacking and Camping trips if requested during the sign up process.

 |Climbing||Sleeping Bag in Tent||No||Yes||No||No|